 photographed and printed onto cotton sheet and used as place mats

-Awards: Arts grant for concept that felt making, the process and product, is a metaphor for social diversity.
-The award and context was Leicester(shire) said to be the most culturally diverse city in Europe. …………
+Awards: Arts grant for concept that felt making, the process and product, is a metaphor for social diversity. …………